Non-bifurcating phylogenetic tree inference via the adaptive LASSO: Introduction

 Inference on these shorter sequences further motivates correct inferences for non-bifurcating tree inference.
 Indeed, even if a collection of sequences in fact did diverge in a bifurcating fashion, if no mutations happened in the sequenced region during this diversification (i.e.\ a zero-length branch) then a non-bifurcating representation is appropriate.
 We thus expect multifurcations and sampled ancestors whenever the interval between the bifurcations is short compared to the total mutation rate in the sequenced region.

 Non-bifurcating tree inference has thus far been via Bayesian phylogenetics, with the two deviations from bifurcation in two separate lines of work.
 For multifurcations, \citet{Lewis2005-ez,Lewis2015-kv} develop a prior on phylogenetic trees with positive mass on multifurcating trees, and then perform tree estimation using reversible jump MCMC (rjMCMC) moves between trees.
 For sampled ancestors, \citet{Gavryushkina2014-qp,Gavryushkina2016-ew} introduce a prior on trees with sampled ancestors and then also use rjMCMC for inference.
-To our knowledge no priors have been defined that place mass on trees with both multifurcations or sampled ancestors.
+To our knowledge no priors have been defined that place mass on trees with multifurcations and/or sampled ancestors.

 Current biomedical applications require a more computationally efficient alternative than these Bayesian techniques.
 Indeed, current methods for real-time phylogenetics in the course of a viral outbreak use maximum likelihood \citep{Neher2015-jr,Libin2017-xn}, which is orders of magnitude faster than Bayesian analyses.
-This is essential because the time between new sequences being added to the database is shorter than the required execution time for a Bayesian analysis.
-However, to our knowledge a maximum-likelihood alternative to such rjMCMC phylogenetic inference for multifurcating trees does not yet exist.
+This is essential because the time between new sequences being added to the database can be shorter than the required execution time for a Bayesian analysis.
+However, to our knowledge an appropriate maximum-likelihood alternative to such rjMCMC phylogenetic inference for multifurcating trees does not yet exist.

-Elsewhere in statistics, researchers find zero sets of parameters via penalized maximum likelihood inference, commonly maximizing the sum of a penalty term and a log likelihood function.
+Elsewhere in statistics, researchers find the set of parameters with zero values via penalized maximum likelihood inference, commonly maximizing the sum of a penalty term and a log likelihood function.
 When the penalty term has a nonzero slope as each variable approaches zero, the penalty will have the effect of ``shrinking'' that variable to zero when there is not substantial evidence from the likelihood function that it should be nonzero.
 There is now a substantial literature on such estimators, of which $L_1$ penalized estimators such as LASSO \citep{Tibshirani1996-xs} are the most popular.